Sigmmma/c20/src/content/h2/tools/h2-ek/h2-tool/readme.md

 ```

 # Monitor models
 Keeps watch of the data directory for any file changes.
-If any model related intermediate files are modified or moved to the data directory then tool will immediately attempt to import the source files as render_model, coliision_model, or physics_model tags.
+If any model related intermediate files are modified or moved to the data directory then tool will immediately attempt to import the source files as [render_model][], [collision_model][], or [physics_model][] tags.

 ```sh
 # monitor-models